No Need to Get Cross With Me

 Koons, a Civil War veteran and college graduate, opened classes to women in 1891 and oversaw the College’s first decade of growth.
 Storrs Agricultural College became Connecticut Agricultural College in 1899.
 The name Connecticut State College followed in 1933 and the institution officially became the University of Connecticut in 1939.

 How quaint.
 Even today, those who have never been to Storrs are struck by just how rural it still is.
 Approaching campus from the south, there is no evidence at all of what looms beyond the pastures and forests one drives through before having the whole University appear in front of them.
-And the entire northwest corner of campus is still where the agricultural school exists today; a little bit of Iowa in Storrs.
+And the entire northeast corner of campus is still where the agricultural school exists today; a little bit of Iowa in Storrs.

 The original building housed all the students, faculty and classrooms.
 Instilling confidence in the taxpayers of Connecticut, a local newspaper stated, “Instead of filling the young men up with theoretical book learning, and a great quantity of science which may not be immediately available, at a cost beyond the means of most parents, it is proposed to have a school, at which the cost of tuition will be merely nominal ($25 a year) and the price of board very low (not over $2.50 or $3 a week for 36 weeks.)
 Ample chance will be given for the boys to do extra work to pay, so that industrious and earnest students can earn enough for their expenses as they go.
 This is a very important consideration.”